karrirasinmaki/blackpepperswing-www/pages/punch-cards.md

 2. **Secure your place in the class**
-  Book your spot beforehand.
+  If you want to make sure you fit in the class in a role you want, book your spot beforehand.
   You can see the number of available places on the course page.
-You can also just turn up, but in case of doubt, priority is given to those who secured theirs place beforehand.
+  You can also just turn up and try your luck.
-  Note: If you attend a partnered dance class without a partner, you must book a place in advance!
+  Note: If you attend a partnered dance class without a partner, you must book a place in advance unless you can do both roles as needed.

 3. **Arrive to class and show your card to the teacher**
   Remember to bring your card to class!
-The teacher will punch your card.
+Show it to your teacher who will punch your card.
-  You can also pick up the card you ordered at the first lesson.

 ### Questions